-The price changes involved in scalping are small, so the returns from any individual trade may be just a fraction of a percent.
-But if you place enough winning trades in a day, those small returns can add up.
+The price changes involved in scalping are small, so the returns from any individual trade maybe just a fraction of a percent.

 Swing trading is a medium-term forex trading strategy.
 Typically, swing traders look for momentum in the value of a currency pair.
 Ideally, you’ll enter a forex trade after a strong reversal as the value starts to rise or fall on high trading volume.
-Stick with the trade for as long as the forex pair keeps trending in a specific direction, and then sell as soon as the trend starts to falter.
 Aggressive swing traders can then speculate on a trend in the reverse direction if one develops.

 Trading the News

 Much of the volatility in the forex market is driven by news.
 Global events, politics, weather, trade agreements, and economic reports can all cause the value of a currency to go up or down.
 One powerful forex trading strategy is to watch market news to see gauge whether a country’s currency is poised to gain or lose value in the short-term or long-term.
 Then, open a forex trade based on the news and your own analysis.

 Many intermediate and advanced forex traders choose to automate their forex trading.
 Automating your trades can not only take some of the work out of day trading but also remove the psychological element of trading that often leads to poor decision-making.

 There are two main methods you can use to automate your forex trading: forex signals and forex robots.